MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 ## Licensing

 SharePoint Advanced Management is a per-user license.
 To use SharePoint Advanced Management, you must have a license for each user in your organization.
-Users must be licensed for SharePoint K, P1, or P2 via standalone or a Microsoft 365 suite.
+Users must also be licensed for SharePoint K, P1, or P2 via standalone or a Microsoft 365 suite.

 You can purchase the *SharePoint Advanced Management Plan 1* add-on in the Microsoft 365 admin center, through a Channel Service Partner (CSP), or through volume licensing enrollment.
 Contact your Microsoft account manager for further information.

 SharePoint Advanced Management is available for Commercial, WW Commercial Public Sector, Education, Charity, and US GCC, GCC-High, and DoD customers.

+SharePoint Advanced Management is $3 per user per month for commercial customers.